ates/bb/README.md

 Erlang OTP 20 is required

-Edit config/dev.config and specify you API Key and API Secret
+Edit config/dev.config and specify your API Key and API Secret

 ```